Explorer 54

-Explorer 54, also called as AE-D (Atmospheric Explorer-D), was a NASA scientific satellite belonging to series Atmosphere Explorer, being launched on 6 October 1975 from Vandenberg Air Force Base board a Thor-Delta 2910 launch vehicle.
+Explorer 54, also known as AE-D (Atmosphere Explorer-D), was a NASA scientific satellite belonging to the Atmosphere Explorer series launched on 6 October 1975 from Vandenberg Air Force Base aboard a Thor-Delta 2910 launch vehicle.

 Mission

-The purpose of the Explorer 54 was to continue the investigation begun by Explorer 51 (AE-C) of the chemical processes and energy transfer mechanisms that control the structure and behavior of the Earth's atmosphere and ionosphere in the region of high absorption of solar energy.
+The purpose of Explorer 54 was to continue the investigation begun by Explorer 51 (AE-C) of the chemical processes and energy transfer mechanisms that control the structure and behavior of the Earth's atmosphere and ionosphere in the region of high absorption of solar energy.
 This mission was planned to sample the high latitude regions at the same time that the Explorer 55 (AE-E) mission was sampling the equatorial and low latitude regions.
-The same type of spacecraft as Explorer 54 was used, and the payload consisted of the same types of instruments except for deletion of the extreme solar ultraviolet monitor and the Bennett ion mass spectrometer, which were part of the Explorer 55 (AE-E) payload.
+The same type of spacecraft as Explorer 54 was used, and the payload consisted of the same types of instruments except for the deletion of the extreme solar ultraviolet monitor and the Bennett ion mass spectrometer, which were part of the Explorer 55 (AE-E) payload.

 Experiments

 Miniature Electrostatic Accelerometer (MESA)

 The Miniature Electrostatic Analyzer (MESA) obtained data on the neutral density of the atmosphere in the altitude range of 120 km to 400 km by the measurements of satellite deceleration due to aerodynamic drag.
 The instrument consisted of three single-axis accelerometers, mounted mutually at right angles, two in the spacecraft X-Y plane and the other in the Z-axis.
 The instrument determined the applied acceleration from the electrostatic force required to recenter a proof mass.
 The output of the device was a digital pulse rate proportional to the applied acceleration.
-The sample time of each measurement was 0.25-second.
-The measurements allowed determination of the density of the neutral atmosphere, monitored the thrust of the "Orbit-Adjust Propulsion System" (OAPS), determined the satellite minimum altitude, measured spacecraft roll, and provided some attitude-sensing information.
+The sample time of each measurement was 0.25 seconds.
+The measurements allowed the determination of the density of the neutral atmosphere, monitored the thrust of the "Orbit-Adjust Propulsion System" (OAPS), determined the satellite minimum altitude, measured spacecraft roll, and provided some attitude-sensing information.
 Spacecraft nutations of less than 0.01° were monitored.
 The instrument had three sensitivity ranges: 8.E-3 Earth's gravity (G) in OAPS monitor mode; 4.E-4 G between 120 km (± 2%) and 280 km (± 10%); and 2.E-5 G between 180 km (± 2%) and 400 km (± 10%).
 Numbers in parentheses represent errors.
 A systematic error of up to ± 5% due to drag coefficient uncertainty was also possible.
 The highest measurement altitude was determined assuming the instrument could sense to 0.2% of full scale.